misiektoja/spotify_monitor/docs/usage.md

 This mode compares the authorized Spotify account's completed plays with Last.fm recent tracks.
 It matches artist and track names within a configurable time window.
 Last.fm's currently playing track is excluded.

+The startup summary names both compared accounts: `Target` is the Last.fm profile and `Spotify account` is the account the recent-play authorization belongs to.
+That row reads `Unknown` when the account lookup does not succeed, which is also when alerts drop the Spotify side.

 If you only need to enter or replace the Last.fm API key, run `spotify_monitor --set-lastfm-credentials`.
 The key is hidden during entry and saved to the selected dotenv file.

 To authorize again after the Spotify refresh token expires or is revoked, run: